UoMResearchIT/r-shiny-course/content/together/_index.md

 * Create a new widget, with `inputId="year"` (or modify the `bins` widget) to let the user choose the year of data to plot.
 You might want to check out the `sep` option to deal with the thousand separator commas, and `step` to alter the "resolution" of the slider.

 * (optional) check out the options for the `sliderInput()` widget and add an animation button.

+{{% notice note %}}
+The performance of the app isn't great in the virtual machine.
+You may need to set the `interval` option to reduce the frame rate and prevent the animation lagging.
+{{% /notice %}}

 * If you created a new widget, you can delete the `bins` widget as we are no longer using this.